-&lt;sup>4 See information graph regarding Question I-3
+2 See information graph regarding Question I-3

-The Parish Council will work with Horsham District Council and WSCC to ensure that existing cycle and pedestrian pathways are well maintained and signposted and that new cycle and pedestrian pathways, where created, are officially designated and public footpaths and/or bridleways as appropriate.
+- will invariably use a car.
+Well defined cycle and pedestrian routes will encourage their use. - 7.6.
+The Parish Council will work with Horsham District Council and WSCC to ensure that existing cycle and pedestrian pathways are well maintained and signposted and that new cycle and pedestrian pathways, where created, are officially designated as public footpaths and/or bridleways as appropriate. - 7.7.
 The Parish Council will support the creation of 'link paths' to bridge gaps in existing cycle and pedestrian pathways.
 The creation of link paths will work in conjunction with the promotion and creation of a circular route around the Parish.

-Future cycle and pedestrian pathways must be suitable for use by those in wheelchairs and/or mobility scooters by being made of a suitable surface and being wide enough to ensure that all users can safely pass by each other.
+This will also build on the work done to date regarding locally promoted rights of way.
+These routes have been identified and promoted locally by The Community Partnership of Southwater Parish as walks that display important aspects of life and heritage of the Parish. - 7.8.
+It is also important that future routes should be suitable for all Non-Motorised Users.

-SNP13 - GROWING OUR CYCLING & WALKING NETWORK
+SNP13 - ENHANCING OUR NON-MOTORISED TRANSPORT NETWORK

-Proposals that relate solely to new or improved cycle and pedestrian pathways will normally be supported.
-Proposals will not be supported where there will be an adverse impact on safety; directness; access and connections; attractiveness; or convenience of existing routes.

-Where development proposals include the provision of public footpaths or cycle routes, these should be established as formal Public Rights of Way rather than permissive rights of way.

-Development proposals will be refused where they have a significant detrimental impact on the landscape and visual amenity of users of a promoted right of way as shown on the Neighbourhood Plan Map.
+- SNP13.1.
+Proposals that relate solely to new or improved routes for Non-Motorised Users (walkers, cyclists, wheelchair users, equestrians etc.) will normally be supported.
+Proposals will not be supported where there will be an adverse impact on safety; directness; access and connections; attractiveness; or convenience of existing routes. - SNP13.2.
+New/Improved routes should be made up to a standard suitable for year round use by all Non-Motorised Users. - SNP13.3.
+Where development proposals include the provision of publicly accessible routes for Non-Motorised Users, these should be secured in perpetuity for the benefit of the wider community. - SNP13.4.
+Development proposals must not have a significant detrimental impact on the landscape and visual amenity of users of a Promoted Route as identified on the Neighbourhood Plan Policies Map.